ElementAI/haven_old/README.md

 ### Getting Started

 The following 4 steps helps in setting up the codebase.
+The full codebase is provided [here](https://github.com/ElementAI/haven/tree/master/examples/minimal).

 1. [Define the hyperparameters;](#1-define-the-hyperparameters)
 2. [Write the codebase;](#2-write-the-codebase)